jgauffin/Griffin.Data/docs/Configuration/ReadMe.md

 }
 ```

-If you have enabled change tracking, you can skip the persistance step (i.e. calling Update).
+If you have enabled change tracking, you can skip the persistence step (i.e. calling Update).

 ```csharp
 config.EnableSnapshotTracking();